 Counseling Service Committees

 The Counseling Service division of the Counseling Center is composed of six committees which oversee the basic functions of the division.
 Nearly all staff belong to more than one committee, resulting in overlapping membership.
-The chairs of each committee meet monthly with the Assistant Director in charge of the Counseling Service, currently Dr. Jonathan Kandell, to discuss projects on which the committees may be working as well as important issues to the Counseling Service as a whole.
+The chairs of each committee meet monthly with the Associate Director in charge of the Counseling Service, Dr. David Petersen, to discuss projects on which the committees may be working as well as important issues to the Counseling Service as a whole.